 We have elected to be treated for U.S. federal income tax purposes as a RIC.
 As a RIC, we generally will not pay corporate-level U.S. federal income taxes on net ordinary income or capital gains that we distribute to our stockholders from taxable earnings and profits as distributions.
 We must generally distribute at least 90% of our investment company taxable income to qualify for pass-through tax treatment and to maintain our RIC status.
 As a part of maintaining RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the filing of the federal income tax return for the prior year.
-In 2012, we estimated approximately \$117,000, or \$0.09 per share, of our taxable income for 2012 which was distributed in 2013, prior to the filing of our federal income tax return for the 2013 would be distributed in 2014, prior to the filing of our federal income tax return for the 2013 would be distributed in 2014, prior to the filing of our federal income tax return for 0 a 2013 would be distributed in 2014, prior to the filing of our federal income tax return for our 2013 avable be distributed in 2014, prior to the filing of our federal income tax return for our 2013 would be distributed in 2014, prior to the filing of our federal income tax return for our 2013 would be distributed in 2014, prior to the filing of our federal income tax return for our 2013 would be distributed in 2015, prior to the filing of our federal income tax return for our 2014 will be distributed in 2015, prior to the filing of our federal income tax return for our 2014 will be distributed in 2015, prior to the filing of our federal income tax return for the calendar year (2) 98.2% of our capital gain in excess of capital loss for the calendar year and (3) any net ordinary income and net capital gain for the preceding year that was not distributed during such year and on which we pa
+In 2012, we estimated approximately \$117,000, or \$0.09 per share, of our taxable income for 2012 taxable year.
+This was subject to the 4% nondeductible excise tax.
+In 2013, we estimated approximately \$7,000, or \$0.001 per share, of our taxable income for 2013 would be distributed in 2014, prior to the filing of our federal income tax return for our 2013 taxable year.
+Since the Company distributed enough to eliminate the excise tax liability, none of this was subject to the 4% nondeductible excise tax, .
+In 2014, we expect approximately \$59,000, or \$0.0019 per share, of our taxable income for 2014 will be distributed in 2015, prior to the filing of our federal income tax return for our 2014 taxable year.
+We anticipate none of this will be subject to the 4% nondeductible excise tax, we need to distribute, during each calendar year an amount at least equal to the sum of (1) 98.0% of our net ordinary income for the calendar year, (2) 98.2% of our capital gain in excess of capital loss for the calendar year and (3) any net ordinary income and net capital gain for the preceding year that was not distributed during such year and on which we paid no U.S. federal income tax.